-Warning: The analog discovery is grounded through your PC (unless using a laptop on battery not) so you have to make sure that both the supply being tested and the auxiliary 12V supply are isolated and not grounded.
+Warning: The analog discovery is grounded through your PC (unless using a laptop on battery only) so you have to make sure that both the supply being tested and the auxiliary 12V supply are isolated and not grounded.
 Or use an isolated aux supply and a USB optical isolator if the supply under test is grounded.

 Update: Check the PSU Burner being tested with a real power supply in my PeakTeck 6225A review.